How to Prevent Swimming Pool Electrocutions

 What Is Included in an Electrical Pool Inspection?

-Homeowners may think that they are qualified to inspect their own swimming pools, spas, and hot tubs to ensure that they are being operated safely.
+Homeowners may think they are qualified to inspect their own swimming pools, spas, and hot tubs to ensure they are operated safely.
 However, an electrical inspection can be more complicated than it looks.
 This is why it is a good idea to have it checked by a professional.
 Following are some of the areas that are checked during an electrical inspection:

-• Ensuring that the heater works, and no shorts are present in the system
+- Ensuring that the heater works and no shorts are present in the system

 Sacramento Swimming Pool Accident Lawyer